rng-guy/NFSMWBartender/README.md

 * Making Heat transitions very fast (`0x80deb840` VltEd parameter(s) set to < 5 seconds) can cause a mix of cops from more than one "Events" spawn table to appear in events that feature scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
 If you want to keep fast transitions, you can avoid this issue by setting the event's `ForceHeatLevel` VltEd parameter to the target Heat level.

-* There are two types of patrol spawns: free patrols that spawn when there is no active pursuit, and searching patrols that spawn in pursuits when you are in "COOLDOWN" mode.
-The free patrols are overwritten by the "Patrols" spawn table, and the searching patrols are taken from the "Chasers" table.
-For both patrol types, the `NumPatrolCars` VltEd parameter controls how many cars may spawn at any given time; free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count (but not the global limit).
-All of this is vanilla behaviour, which is why you should not set high `NumPatrolCars` values.
+* Depending on their type, patrol spawns are taken from different spawn tables: Free patrols that spawn when there is no active pursuit are taken from "Chasers" tables, while searching patrols that spawn in pursuits when you are in "COOLDOWN" mode are taken from "Patrols" tables instead.
+For both types, the `NumPatrolCars` VltEd parameter controls how many cars may spawn at any given time; free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count (but not the global limit).
+This is all vanilla behaviour.

 &nbsp;